 1. Develop buyer personas.

-This includes some market research, interviews of existing customers, and conversations with your staff (especially those who work directly with customers).
+This includes market research, interviews and surveys of existing customers, and conversations with your staff (especially those who work directly with customers).

 Awareness – Consideration – Decision